agosztolai/RVGP/README.md

 1. `X` - an `nxd` array of points to define the points cloud, which are considered to be sampled from a smooth manifold.
 2. `vectors` - an `nxd` array, defining a signal over the manifold.
-3. dim_man - dimension of the manifold.
-4. (optional) explained_variance - This will be used to estimate the dimension of the manifold.
-You may want to change ```dim_man``` if the predicted dimension is different.
+3. (optional) explained_variance - This will be used to estimate the manifold dimension.
+You may want to change ```dim_man``` if the predicted dimension differs.

 Before you fit RVGP, it is a good idea to perform furthest point sampling to even out sample points.
-This ensured that one region of the manifold will not be overfit.
+This ensured that any particular region of the manifold would not be overfit.

 ```
 from RVGP.geometry import furthest_point_sampling